 - Be your own boss and work toward starting your own successful business.

 Any job can be stressful.
-HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
 Sufficient experience and tools are helpful when resolving these concerns.
-What’s more, paid training and a stable workload help both installers and technicians avoid some of the most common reasons for work-related stress.
+Additionally, paid training and a steady supply of work help people in the HVAC industry avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Reaching difficult-to-access equipment can be exhausting.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be strenuous.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work across the country.
+While a recession can affect any industry, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, reliable expertise will become even more important.
-New forms of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+The newest models of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of specialized training.
-Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED as well as industry training.
+Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can become certified by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
+You can secure the needed certifications by taking classes at a community college or trade school.
+How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
 Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation builds on your existing industry knowledge to ensure the highest quality services.
+An acronym for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to maximize your capabilities.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While a little math is needed, most of the HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

 Your Day-to-Day Schedule as an HVAC Technician

-The daily schedule may vary depending on where you work.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.
+Your work schedule may vary on the work site as well as your specific skill set.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you may have more of a set schedule during normal business hours.

-With the constant growth in HVAC careers, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, your salary may be dependent on the area's average wages and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.
+Top earners make between $56,600 and $68,000.
+Having said that, total compensation can depend on where you live and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary